ejazalam831/ejazalam831/README.md

 🔭 I believe the best data science solutions come from understanding both the business context and technical implementation.
 My background in finance gives me a unique perspective on how to create impactful AI solutions.

-💻 Currently exploring:
-- Data-driven solutions that bridge business and technology
-- Writing articles that make complex ML concepts accessible to everyone 📝
+💻 Currently writing articles that make complex ML concepts accessible to everyone 📝

 🌱 I'm always interested in:
 - Collaborating on ML/AI projects